he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Elemental, Earth.md

 ###  Looting Earth Elementals

 Earth elementals sometimes have valuable gemstones or minerals incorporated into their bodies, and once they are slain, these valuables can be scavenged as treasure.
-Gemstones, precious metals such as silver or gold ore, or rarer materials such as [[Mithral]] or [[Adamantine]] can be harvested from these creatures, although the more expensive finds tend to be incorporated into only the most powerful earth elementals.
+Gemstones, precious metals such as silver or gold ore, or rarer materials such as [[DATABASE/equipment/Mithral|mithral]] or [[DATABASE/equipment/Adamantine|adamantine]] can be harvested from these creatures, although the more expensive finds tend to be incorporated into only the most powerful earth elementals.

 ###  Monstrous Elementals